 We generate revenues from three geographic regions: North America, Asia-Pacific and Europe.
-Revenues are attributed to a particular geographic area based on the location to which we ship our customer's products notwithstanding that our customers may ultimately ship their products to end customers in a different geographic region.
+Revenues are attributed to a particular geographic area based on the location to which we ship our customer's products.
 Virtually all of our revenues are derived from our manufacturing facilities in Asia.

-The percentage of our revenues generated from shipments to locations outside of North America has increased from 35.0% in fiscal 2007 to 38.5% in fiscal 2009 and from 37.4% in the nine months ended March 27, 2009 to 47.6% in the nine months ended March 26, 2010, primarily as a result of increasing sales in Asia-Pacific and Europe.
-We expect that an increasing portion of our revenues will come from shipments to locations outside of North America in the future.
+The percentage of our revenues generated outside of North America has increased from 35.0% in fiscal 2007 to 38.5% in fiscal 2009 and from 35.4% in the three months ended September 26, 2008 to 44.8% in the three months ended September 25, 2009, primarily as a result of increasing sales in Asia-Pacific and Europe.
+We expect that an increasing portion of our revenues will come from outside of North America in the future.